EVA-3D/eva-main/docs/FAQ.md

       2. release under the same license
 2. do not remove any of the EVA logos from the parts

+## Contributions?
+Where to put them?

+Here: [printables.com](https://www.printables.com/model/200939-eva-3-modular-3d-printer-carriage-platform/remixes) I'm thinking about something like the old contrib page that would require less maintenance.

 ## What color scheme can be used?

 As long as it's not purple it's fine.
 As everyone knows black color is the strongest but green is the fastest EVA is black/green so we have the benefits of both ;)